Adrian Chastain Weimer

 Area(s) of Expertise:

 She is currently working on a history of Deer Island, the site in Boston harbor where Christian Native Americans were sequestered during King Philip/Metacom's War (1675-76).
 This episode is often mentioned but without its extensive back-story, aftershocks, and contexts, reaching from London to Haudenosaunee Country.
-The project intertwines legal and cultural history to trace war-time pressures on the colonial court system, debates about who could be a true Christian or a true English subject, and petitions and critical interventions by Native advocates on and off the island.
+The project intertwines legal and indigenous history to trace war-time pressures on the colonial court system, debates about who could be a true Christian or a true English subject, and petitions and critical interventions by Native advocates on and off the island.

 Her first book, Martyrs' Mirror: Persecution and Holiness in Early New England (Oxford, 2011) explores how puritans, Baptists, and Quakers imagined themselves within historical narratives of persecution, especially the stories in John Foxe’s “Book of Martyrs.”